 It's easy to feel disconnected when you're working remotely.
 The fact is, your peers are facing the same challenges you are when it comes to remote client work.
 We’re all in this together, and right now is the perfect time to connect with a community of consultants and facilitators who are invested in improving the way they work with clients.

-The Consultant's Corner in the MURAL Community is a good place to start.
+The Facilitation resources in the MURAL Community is a good place to start.
 You can ask questions, offer advice, and learn from consultants across industries and around the world.

 Consultants are, by definition, driving change with the work they do every day.
 Now, in this ever-shifting business and social landscape, they have the opportunity to make a bigger impact than ever.